rbind/njtierney.com/content/resources.md

 If you are going to do a plot in R, it should be in ggplot.
 It takes about 5 minutes to get the hang of, and once you've got it down you can create plots that make sense, behave how you expect, and look fantastic.

-ggplot ollows a logical syntax adapted from the book "The Grammar of Graphics".
+ggplot follows a logical syntax adapted from the book "The Grammar of Graphics".
 It makes visualisation make sense.
 And there are lots of other packages that build upon it to make it more awesome, such as [GGally](https://ggobi.github.io/ggally/), [ggalt](https://github.com/hrbrmstr/ggalt), [ggExtra](https://cran.r-project.org/web/packages/ggExtra/index.html), [ggforce](https://cran.r-project.org/web/packages/ggforce/index.html), [gganimate](https://github.com/dgrtwo/gganimate), and [ggbeeswarm](https://cran.r-project.org/web/packages/ggbeeswarm/index.html), to name a few!

 Here are some ggplot resources in order of usefulness